rdmtc/node-red-contrib-combine/README.md

 Logic combination of incoming messages (And, Or, Xor, Nand, Nor, Xnor).

+#### Delta

+Simple subtraction of the values received on two configured topics.

 #### Statistic

 Calculate statistic samples like e.g. min, max, mean, median, ... from incoming payloads.
 Message distinction can be